 Have you noticed how the mismatch between words and the actions?

-Of course it is natural to regret what is lost or missed out on, and negativity, used well, can be useful (see my post on negative thinking), but if you want to give yourself of really having a Happy New Year it helps to think differently.
+Of course, it is natural to regret what is lost or missed out on, and negativity, used well, can be useful (see my post on negative thinking), but if you want to give yourself of really having a happy and prosperous year it helps to think differently.

 Here are my Seven Points for a Happy New Year: